mitotic/graphterm/README.rst

 Copy/paste
 ---------------------------------------------------------------------------------------

-*Click on the cursor* before pasting text from the clipboard using Control-V, Command-V, or the Paste command in the Browser.
+*Click on the cursor* before beginning the paste operation (on the command line, a box will appear at the cursor location).
+Then use the browser's paste menu command or a keyboard shortcut (like *Command/Control-V*) to paste the text.
 Alternatively, you can use the *Actions->Paste special* menu item.
-NOTE: Pasting text copied from a non-plain text source, such as a web page, may not always work properly.
-A workaround is to paste the text into a temporary location as plain text (such as in a plain text editor), and then copy/paste it from there to GraphTerm.

 Drag and drop
 -------------------------------------------------------------------------